 Remembering something I’d learned in mindfulness, I realised I’d wanted the stone to be something it wasn’t…. the poppy.
 Instead of being curious and non-judgemental, I’d created expectations around what would be in the pouch and my experience of it.
 So I’d been disappointed and annoyed when these weren’t met.

-Once I recognized this I accepted the pebble as it was.
-With this shift in thinking came a new found interest as I allowed myself to be open to whatever the pebble had to offer.
+Once I recognized this, I accepted the pebble as it was.
+With this shift in thinking came a new found interest in the pebble as I allowed myself to be open to whatever it had to offer.
 I now noticed how it fit in the palm of my hand; its temperature, smoothness, size and irregularity of shape.
 When I took the pebble out of the pouch it was copper coloured with gold flecks.
 I knew that if I’d seen it, I’d have loved it instantly.

 Dealing with disappointment

-I’d thought myself open minded.
-Yet I’d experienced deep disappointment when the object in the pouch didn’t live up to the expectations I’d created of it.
-It wasn’t the pebbles fault, it was what it was.
+I’d thought myself a more open minded and curious person.
+Yet I’d experienced deep disappointment when the pebble in the pouch didn’t live up to the expectations I’d created of it.
+It wasn’t the pebbles fault – it was what it was.
 The fact that I’d have loved it on sight, illustrates how my opinion of it was coloured by comparison and expectations.

-Let the tale of the pebble and the poppy serve as a reminder to you.
+I hope my experience with the pebble and the poppy will serve to remind you.
 When you stop wanting situations and people to be something else, you can accept them for what they are.
-The alternative leads to disappointment, and potentially the loss of enjoyment in a moment, day or person.
+If you’d like to see changes, then it’s best to start with yourself.
+The alternative can lead to disappointment, and the loss of enjoyment in a moment, day or person.

 UnglueYou® is all about supporting women through the process of transition.
-Our blog posts are written to provide another source of support alongside the transformative work that takes place during our 1-2-1 collage consultations and workshops.
+Enabling you to understand and articulate who you are powerfully and authentically.
+Our posts are written to provide another source of support alongside the transformative work that takes place during our 1-2-1 collage consultations and workshops.